PositiveControl/repayment_calculators/README.md

   * Calculates how many months it will take to payoff with consistent payment.
 1. `.months_to_payoff_w_bump/4`
   * **Args:** `(beginning_balance, apr, payment, %{:at_month => [ex.
 12], :amount => [ex.
 300]})`
-  * Same as #months_to_payoff/3 but allows the ability to bump the payment at a specified month.
+  * Same as `months_to_payoff/3` but allows you to bump the payment at a specified month for the remainder of the payments.
+Ex.
+Months 1 - 6, payment is 100, months 7 onward, payment is 500.

 ## More to Come